Alestrio/ProBotE/README.md

 transfering files from Pronote to Google Drive and gathering homeworks.

 # Dependencies
-- pronotepy by @bain and @Xiloe
+- pronote api by litarvan
 - discord.py

 # How to use ?
-- install python3 and pip3
+- Install node, npm, python3 and pip3
 - Clone that repo
+- Clone litarvan's API repo
-- Install dependencies (pip3 install discord pronotepy)
+- Install dependencies (pip3 install discord aiohttp html2text validators), ```npm -i``` for litarvan's repo
 - Edit credentials.py with your own values
+- Start litarvan's API with node index.js
 - Start that bot with python3 probote.py

 # How to contribute ?